 - The adoption of the AMBRS Code of Conduct based on the IOSCO principles.
 The AMBRS Code of Conduct is regularly updated to keep it current and address evolving risks. - The adoption of policies and procedures which address and manage conflicts of interest.
-Every quarter, employees affirm that they are aware of the details contained within the AMBRS Code of Conduct and that they follow the policies and procedures, particularly with respect to gifts and entertainment, securities trading and ownership and other situations that could cause a real or potential conflict of interest. - The business model operated by AM Best separates the commercial aspects of providing a rating from the analytical process.
-The AMBRS Code of Conduct expressly prohibits analytical employees from any knowledge of the commercial terms between AM Best and any rated entities. - The working environment of AMBAP's analytical staff is physically separated from that of all other employees. - The rating process ensures that any potential conflicts of interest are declared at the outset of the ratings determination and analysts declare whether or not they have any potential conflicts of interest before joining any rating committee. - The rating decision reached is that of a committee rather than the judgment of any single individual. - When an analyst leaves the employ of AM Best to work for a rated entity, a look-back review is conducted to make sure that the analyst did not exert any undue influence on the decision of the rating committee of that entity. - The compensation for analysts does not contain any element for the retention or acquisition of business.
+Every quarter, employees affirm that they are aware of the details contained within the AMBRS Code of Conduct and that they follow the policies and procedures, particularly with respect to gifts and entertainment, securities trading and ownership and other situations that could cause a real or potential conflict of interest. - All employees are offered training at least annually on the AMBRS Code of Conduct and various internal policies and procedures which includes the management of conflict of interest. - Employees are expected to take and pass annual tests regarding internal compliance policies and procedures. - The business model operated by AM Best separates the commercial aspects of providing a rating from the analytical process.
+The AMBRS Code of Conduct expressly prohibits analytical employees from any knowledge of the commercial terms between AM Best and any rated entities. - The working environment of AMBAP's analytical staff is physically separated from that of all other employees. - The rating process ensures that any potential conflicts of interest are declared at the outset of the ratings determination and analysts declare whether they have any potential conflicts of interest before joining any rating committee. - The rating decision reached is that of a committee rather than the judgment of any single individual. - When an analyst leaves the employ of AM Best to work for a rated entity, a look-back review is conducted to make sure that the analyst did not exert any undue influence on the decision of the rating committee of that entity. - The compensation for analysts does not contain any element for the retention or acquisition of business.